m4r35n357/VisualOptimizers/README.md

 _Regular_ vertex coordinates are generated using an algorithm which is described (open access) [here](https://link.springer.com/article/10.1007/s11590-022-01953-y).
 The adaptive algorithm is described (open access) [here](https://www.researchgate.net/publication/225691623_Implementing_the_Nelder-Mead_simplex_algorithm_with_adaptive_parameters).
+It is used automatically when the number of dimensions exceeds four.

 Parameter | Meaning
 ----------|-----------